Odilon Barrot: July Monarchy

 He presided over the banquet given by the society to the 221 deputies who had signed the address of March 1830 to Charles X, and threatened to reply to force by force.
 After the ordinances of 26 July 1830, he joined the National Guard and took an active part in the revolution.
 As secretary of the municipal commission, which sat at the hôtel-de-ville and formed itself into a provisional government, he was charged to convey to the chamber of deputies a protest embodying the terms which the advanced Liberals wished to impose on the king to be elected.
 He supported the idea of a constitutional monarchy against the extreme Republicans, and he was appointed one of the three commissioners chosen to escort Charles X out of France.

 On his return he was nominated prefect of the Seine département.
 His concessions to the Parisian mob and his extreme gentleness towards those who demanded the prosecution of the ministers of Charles X led to an unflattering comparison with Jérôme Pétion under similar circumstances.
-Louis Philippe's government was far from satisfying his desires for reform, and he persistently urged the "broadening of the bases of the monarchy," while he protested his loyalty to the dynasty.
+Louis-Philippe I's government was far from satisfying his desires for reform, and he persistently urged the "broadening of the bases of the monarchy," while he protested his loyalty to the dynasty.
 He was returned to the chamber of deputies for the department of Eure in 1831.
 The day after the demonstration of June 1832 on the occasion of the funeral of General Lamarque, he made himself indirectly the mouthpiece of the Democrats in an interview with Louis Philippe, which is given at length in his Mêmoires.
 Subsequently, in pleading before the court of cassation on behalf of one of the rioters, he secured the annulling of the judgments given by the council of war.

 The death of the Duke of Orleans in 1842 was a blow to Barrot's party, which sought to substitute the regency of the Duchess of Orleans for that of the Duke of Nemours in the event of the succession of the Comte de Paris.
-In 1846 Barrot made a tour in the Near East, returning in time to take part a second time in the preliminaries of revolution.
+In 1846 Barrot made a tour in the Near East, returning in time to take part for a second time in the preliminaries of revolution.
 He organized banquets of the disaffected in the various cities of France, and demanded electoral reform to avoid revolution.
 He did not foresee the strength of the outbreak for which his eloquence had prepared the way, and clung to the programme of 1830.
 He tried to support the regency of the duchess in the chamber on 24 February, only to find that the time was past for half-measures.